-14.1.
-You agree that MedEx Direct Ltd., in its sole discretion, may terminate your password, account or use of the Service, and remove and discard any content within the Service, for any reason, including without limitation, if MedEx Direct Ltd. believes that you have violated or acted inconsistently with the letter or TACOU.
+15.1.
+You agree that MedEx Direct Ltd., in its sole discretion, may terminate your password, account or use of the Service, and remove and discard any content within the Service, for any reason, including without limitation, if MedEx Direct Ltd. believes that you have violated or acted inconsistently with the TACOU.

-14.2.
+15.2.
 It may be necessary to suspend access to the Service for the purposes of maintenance or other reasons.
-Notice may or may not be given of suspension.
+Depending on whether the problem is urgent or an emergency, advance notice may or may not be given of suspension.
 Should we discontinue the Service we will use all reasonable efforts to give fair notice of termination of access to the Service.
 Either sufficient notice will be provided to allow completion of purchased Will(s) or refunds associated with such Will(s) will be paid.
 Further you agree that MedEx Direct Ltd. shall not be liable to third party under the Contracts (Rights of Third Parties) Act 1999 for any termination or suspension of access to the Service or modification of the Service.

 You understand and agree that if any provision of these TACOU is judicially declared to be invalid, unenforceable or void, such declaration shall not have the effect of invalidating or voiding the remainder of these TACOU, and the part or parts of these TACOU so held to be invalid, unenforceable or void shall be deemed to have been deleted from these TACOU and the remainder of these TACOU shall have the same force and effect as if such part or parts had never been included.

-These TACOU shall be governed in all respects by English Law and both parties submit to the exclusive jurisdiction of the English Courts.
+These TACOU shall be governed in all respects by the laws of England and Wales, and both parties submit to the exclusive jurisdiction of courts of England.